maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning_github.md

 -   Each type of observational unit forms a table

-Preparing the data in this standarized format makes the exploration and analyis processes easier by taking advantage of all the great tools designed to work with the tidy format
+Preparing the data in this standardized format makes the exploration and analysis processes easier by taking advantage of all the great tools designed to work with the tidy format

 Let's take a look at some messy data and try to clean it...